 The induction' tactic performs structural induction on a value of an inductive type [21].
 Structural induction means that the induction follows the structure of the inductive type.
-For natural numbers constructed from nat.zero and nat.succ, structural induction corresponds to standard mathematical induction: To prove p n, it suffices to prove p o and $\forall k$, p k \rightarrow p (k + 1).
+For natural numbers constructed from nat.zero and nat.succ, structural induction corresponds to standard mathematical induction: To prove p n, it suffices to prove p 0 and $\forall k, p k \rightarrow p (k + 1)$ .
 Equipped with induction', we can reason about the addition and multiplication operations we defined by recursion in Section 1.3.

 Addition is defined by recursion on its second argument.
-We will prove two lemmas, add_zero and add_succ, that give us alternative equations that recurse on the first argument.
-We start with add_zero:
+We will prove two lemmas, add\zero and add\succ, that give us alternative equations that recurse on the first argument.
+We start with add\zero: